jsonx-org/java/binding/README.md

 ## 1 Introduction

-This document sets out the structural part of the <ins>JSON/Java Binding API</ins>.
+This document sets out the structural part of the <ins>JSONx Binding API</ins>.
 It also contains a directory of links to these related resources.

-The <ins>JSON/Java Binding API</ins> is designed to bind JSON documents to Java objects.
-More specifically, the <ins>JSON/Java Binding API</ins> provides a way for JSON objects whose structure is expressed in the [<ins>JSON Schema Definition Language</ins>][jsd] to be parsed and marshaled, to and from Java objects of strongly-typed classes.
-The <ins>JSON/Java Binding API</ins> can also be used to validate JSON documents as they are parsed from text or marshaled from Java objects against a JSD.
-Thus, the <ins>JSON/Java Binding API</ins> is a reference implementation of the validation and binding functionalities of the [<ins>JSON Schema Definition Language</ins>][jsd].
+The <ins>JSONx Binding API</ins> is designed to bind JSON documents to Java objects.
+More specifically, the <ins>JSONx Binding API</ins> provides a way for JSON objects whose structure is expressed in the [<ins>JSON Schema Definition Language</ins>][jsd] to be parsed and marshaled, to and from Java objects of strongly-typed classes.
+The <ins>JSONx Binding API</ins> can also be used to validate JSON documents as they are parsed from text or marshaled from Java objects against a JSD.
+Thus, the <ins>JSONx Binding API</ins> is a reference implementation of the validation and binding functionalities of the [<ins>JSON Schema Definition Language</ins>][jsd].

-Any application that consumes well-formed JSON can use the <ins>JSON/Java Binding API</ins> to interface with JSON with Java classes.
-The <ins>JSON/Java Binding API</ins> supports _all_ facilities of the structural and logical features of the [<ins>JSON Schema Definition Language</ins>][jsd].
+Any application that consumes well-formed JSON can use the <ins>JSONx Binding API</ins> to interface with JSON with Java classes.
+The <ins>JSONx Binding API</ins> supports _all_ facilities of the structural and logical features of the [<ins>JSON Schema Definition Language</ins>][jsd].

 ### 1.1 Dependencies on Other Specifications

-The definition of <ins>JSON/Java Binding API</ins> depends on the following specifications: [<ins>JSON Schema Definition Language</ins>][jsd].
+The definition of <ins>JSONx Binding API</ins> depends on the following specifications: [<ins>JSON Schema Definition Language</ins>][jsd].

 ### 1.2 Conventions Used in This Document